I would like to thank Doc Neeson for approving my site.

 Poster title was “Angel City Dark Room Tour 1980 with The Kinks” in America.
 Ray Davies from The Kinks removed them as support act for being too good as there were about to perform at Madison Square Gardens in New York on 31 December 1980.

 Graham “Buzz” Bidstrup last recording was “Into The Heat” and “Back On You”.
 Left The Angels and was in demand as a session player.
 First single was “Russia Rocks” with The Takeaways in 1980.
 Drummer for The Party Boys album Live at Several 21st’s, was producer and drummer for the Numbers album 39.51 and producer from Boys “Inside The Cage” and Nathan Cavaleri “Jammin’ With The Cats”.
 Soundtracks Heat Wave, Sweet and Sour TV-series.
-The Angels were supports act for AC/DC for “Back In Black Australian Tour” with Swanee at Showgrounds in Sydney on 23 February 1981.
+The Angels were supported act for AC/DC for “Back In Black Australian Tour” with Swanee at Showgrounds in Sydney on 23 February 1981.

 Brett Eccles New Zealander a former member of Space Waltz and Citizen Band replaced Graham “Buzz” Bidstrup on 26 March 1981.
 Performed for “3RRR FM Radio Concert” with special guest Sports and the Little Heroes at Festival Hall in Melbourne.
 They need raise $100, 000 or facing closure in July.

 Third EP, Never So Live was released on 24 October 1981 with Epic, quickly notched up sales of 80,000.
 The band recorded live versions, features Doc Neeson on lead vocals to “Fashion & Fame” (The Comb & Cutter), “Talk About You” (The Astra), “Angel” (The Manly Vale) and Chris Bailey takes lead vocals on “Bad Dream” (Sylvania Hotel) live performances at four hotels.
-The EP was released just prior to the band entering EMI Studio 301 to record the Night Attack Album.
+The EP was released just before the band entering EMI Studio 301 to record the Night Attack Album.
 The EP was the first release that featured Brent Eccles on drums.

 Their fifth album, Night Attack was released on 30 November 1981 with Epic, saw the band moving into much heavier musical territory.
-The album was release on international in 1982 with “Back On You” record that Albert Studios Sydney.
+The album was released on international in 1982 with “Back On You” record that Albert Studios Sydney.
 International cover has been deleted and replaced with the Australian bonus tracks as The Angels.

 Shock Records issued The Complete Sessions 1980-1983 on Night Attack album included EP Never So Live tracks in June 2002.